biruk-k7/Goldilocks-Game/README.md

-To compile and run the program, type: javac *.java java Main

-in the terminal; no command line arguments needed.
+To compile and run the program, type: javac *.java java Main in the terminal.
+No command line arguments needed.

-After running it, the usage of the program is pretty simple.
 To control the spaceship, use WASD keys (w: move up, s: move down, d: move right, a: move left).
 Aim with your mouse and left click in a direction to shoot bullets.